lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ```

 > NB: Any changes in `shareRate` affect `externalEther` as a part of the regular stETH token rebase induced by `AccountingOracle`.
-Therefore, the staking vault must maintain the reserve sufficient to update the total collateralized ether amount as a part of the token rebase.
+Therefore, the staking vault must maintain sufficient total value to cover both its liability and the required reserve (calculated as `ceilDiv(liability * RR, 1 - RR)` or the minimal reserve, whichever is greater) as a part of the token rebase.

 #### Mint external shares

-The amount of external stETH shares minted MUST be fully backed via a staking vault (including `RR`).
+The amount of external stETH shares minted MUST be fully backed via a staking vault.
+The vault must maintain a locked value equal to the liability plus the required reserve (ensuring over-collateralization per the reserve ratio).

 > NB: The mint operation MUST NOT incur the stETH token rebase.

 > **Important**: When checking vault capacity for minting, the protocol uses `getPooledEthBySharesRoundUp()` to calculate the ETH value of shares.
-This ensures that vaults cannot mint more shares than their collateral supports, even by 1 wei.
+The maximum mintable shares is determined by the vault's total value minus the required locked value (`liability + max(reserve, minimal reserve)`), ensuring proper over-collateralization is maintained.

 Upon external shares minting, the `Lido` contract increases the stored `externalShares`.
 The key insight is that the share rate used for external minting is based on internal values: